-The results presented in this article were obtained in preliminary analyses developed within the research project "Innovative steel-concrete HYbrid Coupled walls for buildings in seismic areas: Advancements and Design guidelines" (HYCAD) funded by the European Commission, Call Research Founds for Coal and Steel RFCS 2019.
+The results presented in this article were obtained within the research project "Innovative steel-concrete HYbrid Coupled walls for buildings in seismic areas: Advancements and Design guidelines" (HYCAD) funded by the European Commission, Call Research Founds for Coal and Steel RFCS 2019.
 The support of the European Commission is gratefully acknowledged.